-As much as I’d like to believe that I have learned to trust myself and listen to my body and my intuition in the past 2 years… I realised that this year, I am still listening to my mind.
-This became clear to me when I look back at how I’ve made decisions that didn’t end up serving me this year.
+As much as I’d like to believe that I have learned to listen to my body and my intuition in the past 2 years… I realised that I am still listening to my mind.
+This became clear to me when I looked back at how I’ve made decisions that didn’t end up serving me.
 Oh the joys and beauty of hindsight.

 I realised I was reacting out of the need to survive and the need to prove myself.
-My mind justified all the things I thought I should do because it wants to be in control — which all stems from expectations.
+My mind justified all the things I thought I should do because it wants to be in control, which all stems from expectations.
 My expectations of myself and what is expected of me from family, culture and society.

 I am noticing how powerful the mind can be.
 It will always try to rationalise our decisions because of our unconscious conditioning for survival.

-I’ve seen how this has repeatedly played out in my life.
-I’ve always regretted the decisions I ended up justifying with my mind — there were a metric shit ton of them.
-Understanding the importance of “body awareness” through my own learning and experimentation since 2019, has helped me get closer to my true self and further away from conditioning.
+I’ve seen how this has repeatedly played out in my life and I’ve always regretted the decisions I end up justifying with my mind (there were a metric shit ton of them).
+Understanding the importance of body awareness through my own learning and experimentation has helped me get closer to my true self and further away from conditioning.

-The life lessons I’ve learned so far on my own were validated through my recent discovery of Human Design.
-It profoundly confirmed to me that the mind is not for making decisions — and that the correct decisions for you always come from the body.
+The life lessons I’ve learned on my own were validated through my recent discovery of Human Design.
+It profoundly confirmed to me that the mind is not for making decisions — and that the correct decisions always come from the body.

 Writing this annual review helped cement this learning for me even more.
-The work I’ll need to continue to do is to pay attention and observe how my monkey mind tries to trick me into making decisions that doesn’t serve me.
+The work I’ll need to continue to do is to pay attention and observe how my monkey mind tries to trick me into making decisions that doesn’t end up serving me.

 This lesson showed up repeatedly this year as I tried implementing new habits into my life.
-I decided to dive deeper into habit design in October in order to get better at implementing the habits I wanted more successfully.
+I decided to dive deeper into habit design in October to improve my skills of designing and implementing the habits I want with a higher rate of success.

-Because I didn’t understand the science behind behaviour change, most of the habits I tried developing were done by brute force.
+Historically, most of the habits I tried developing for myself were done by brute force because I didn’t understand the science behind behaviour change.
 So my results were haphazard — some habits stuck and some didn’t.

-When I tried incorporating a new writing habit this year, I would’ve had a better chance at sustaining my writing habit, if I started writing 100 words per day in July and worked my way up, instead of trying to write 1,000 words per day.
+When I tried incorporating a new writing habit this year, I would’ve had a better chance at sustaining it, if I started writing 100 words per day in July and worked my way up, instead of trying to write 1,000 words per day right out the gate.

-Learning from my failure in August, I changed my approach to implementing new habits.
+Learning from my mistake in September, I changed my approach.
 This year, I was reminded again of the importance of mindful breathing and wanted to add it to my morning routine.

-I decided to breathe for just 2 minutes every morning before I start working.
-It’s tiny and easy enough for me to not skip it.
-Since starting the habit in October, seeing my success in sustaining it, I applied the same approach to adding in push ups in my day in December.
+I decided to breathe for 2 minutes every morning before I start working.
+It’s tiny and easy enough for me to do.
+Since starting the new breathing habit in October, and seeing how successful I became at sustaining it, I applied the same approach to adding a new push ups habit in my day in December.

 Life Works Itself Out

-When I don’t listen to my monkey mind that’s pushing me to do something or forcing me to make something happen… I noticed that life kinda just works itself out.
+When I’m not listening to my monkey mind that’s pushing me to do something or make something happen… I noticed that life just works itself out.

-I’m learning that life happens whether or not we try to control it.
-Life somehow has a way to provide what we need.
-It’s teaching me that I’m not here to just survive… and that there is no need to push, chase, force and hustle, if I keep trusting myself and my own timing.
+I’m learning that life happens whether or not we try to control it, and that life somehow has a way to provide what we need when we need it.
+It’s teaching me that I’m not here to just survive, and that there is no need to push, chase, force and hustle for some outcome that our minds conjure up that we should have.

-This year, I learned that people and opportunities show up in my life when I need them.
+This year, I’ve started to learn that people and opportunities show up in my life when I need them.
 They also showed up to help me see myself better.

-Experiencing life this way and seeing some of its magic unfold before my eyes is allowing me to trust myself more and more.
+Experiencing life this way and seeing its magic unfold is allowing me to trust myself more and more.

 Correct Use of My Energy

-Because the COVID pandemic created my perfect work environment, opened up space to work on projects that are important to me, as well as allowing me to create and develop a business again…
+Because the COVID pandemic created my perfect work environment, opened up space to work on projects I care about, as well as creating the opportunity to develop a business again…

-I ended up overworking this year while still in the process of healing my body.
-I realised I was being counterproductive by pushing myself too hard to complete projects, participate in the Mentorship Program and develop a business.
+I ended up overworking this year, and realised I was being counterproductive by pushing myself too hard to complete projects, participate in the Business Mentorship Program and develop a new business.

-I didn’t understand how my aura and energy worked until I discovered Human Design 5 weeks ago.
 Learning about my design was profound.
-It helped me understand exactly how I’m wired, why I have the strengths, qualities and traits I have and why the way I’ve operated in life hasn’t worked for me.
+It helped me understand how I’m wired, why I have the strengths, qualities and traits I have and why the way I’ve operated in life hasn’t worked for me.

-It took the weight off my shoulders and allowed me to accept myself even more, because all my life I’ve been trying to be something I’m not, and forced myself to work in ways that’s unhealthy for me.
+It allowed me to accept myself and who I am even more, because all my life I’ve been trying to be something I’m not, and operated in ways that’s unhealthy for me.

-Overcommitting and overworking has been a theme in my life (thanks to my “achievement mindset”) that I am now learning to correct through better understanding of my design mechanics.
-So I’m better equipped to approach my work the right way and take better care of myself.
+Overcommitting and overworking has been a huge theme in my life (thanks to my “achievement mindset”) that I am now learning to correct through better understanding of my design mechanics so I can take better care of myself.